ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

    ```
    {: codeblock}

-   You can test the secrets manager variables with this command:
+   You can test the Secrets Manager variables with this command:
    ```sh
    ibmcloud sm secret --service-url $SECRETS_MANAGER_API_URL --id $PUBLIC_CERT_ID
    ```
    {: codeblock}

-5. Run the below command to generate new copies of the configuration files.
+6. Run the below command to generate new copies of the configuration files.
 It will use all the environment variables you configured together with the template files `secure-file-storage.template.yaml`, `secure-file-storage.template-ingress.yaml`, and `secure-file-storage-route.template.yaml`.
 You may want to first save the current version:
    ```sh
    cp secure-file-storage.yaml /tmp
    cp secure-file-storage-ingress.yaml /tmp